Shuri Castle 首里城

 - Discover the art of creating bingata, ryusen, and other handmade Okinawan textiles at Shuri Ryusen, a few minutes' walk from Shuri Castle

 Shuri Castle is a five-minute bus ride (or a 15-20-minute walk) from Shuri Station on the Okinawa Monorail.

 It can also be reached by bus from central Naha.
 Take the number one bus and get off at Shurijo Koen Iriguchi.

-Shuri Ryusen is a short walk from Shuri Castle, on Shuriyamagawacho, and is open from 9am-6pm seven days a week.
+Shuri Ryusen is a short walk from Shuri Castle, on Shuriyamagawacho, and is open from 9 a.m. to 6 p.m. seven days a week.

 Shuri was the capital of Okinawa until the 1870s.
 It is now part of Naha, the new capital

-Shuri Castle is one of four castles designated by UNESCO as World Heritage Sites
+Shuri Castle is one of five castles designated by UNESCO as World Heritage Sites

-The striking red tiles of the castle are a hallmark of Okinawa, and very different from castles elsewhere in Japan
+The striking red "brick" roof tiles are a hallmark of Okinawa, and very different from castles elsewhere in Japan

 The castle was built in the 13th century by Shunbajunki, the second king of Chuzan, and it was to play a key part in many of the struggles in the centuries that followed.